rofrol/flexbox-footer/README.md

 push item to bottom

-There is empty div which has flex: 1, because there is situation that div/divs can be added automatically before footer, but footer still has be at the bottom.
+The footer has `margin-top: auto`, because there is situation that elements can be added automatically before footer, but footer still has to be at the bottom.
+Also I don't want to add wrapper that would be expanding.

 ![](/screenshot.png)